Travel and Culture

 Vermont's Monarch Butterflies are Migrating to Mexico

 In August, the monarch butterflies are in Vermont and laying eggs to produce the next generation.
-And it won't be long before those new butterflies begin their long journey to a place they have never been -- the Sierra Madre Mountains Mexico!
-How can a butterfly that wemonarcaighs half a gram make such a journey?
+And it won't be long before those new butterflies begin their long journey to a place they have never been -- the Sierra Madre Mountains in Mexico!
+How can a butterfly that weighs half a gram make such a journey?
 While the earth's magnetic pull and the position of the sun are thought to help guide them, it still seems incredible!
 Every year, the monarchs arrive in Mexico very close to the Day of the Dead on November 1 (see our article, El Día de los Muertos).
 El Día de los Muertos is about remembering the lives of passed relatives and friends, and the butterflies have a cultural significance since, according to traditional beliefs of Michoacán’s Mazahua indigenous people, the monarchs hold the souls of the ancestors who return each year at this time.
 Sometimes the monarchs arriving in Mexico enter houses, suggesting even moreso that they may be visiting spirits.

 The monarch life cycle is truly amazing, and you can read more about it and see photos at monarchwatch.org.
 When spring comes in the south, the monarchs will start north but those we saw in Vermont last year will never return.
 They will reproduce in Texas or near there, and it is their offspring that will fly the rest of the way north to reproduce again.
 We are lucky to see them in Vermont every summer.
 That generation of monarchs seems to know when they need to leave, and in Vermont that's mid to late September.
 Enjoy them while they're here and wish them a safe journey!